Structured outputs with small local models

 }

-I added evaluation to make sure that the outputs were now correct.
+I added an evaluation step to make sure that the outputs were now correct, by comparing it to a ground truth.
 Turns out it still is not…

-Sometimes there are additional information about the unit on the address line, usually to provide the unit number, but the model is putting these in the city field.
+For example, there are sometimes additional information about the unit on the address line, usually to provide the unit number, but the model is putting these in the city field.
 This is not something I can fix with a domain rule in the schema.

 class Address(BaseModel):